Preceding Posts: In Austria Before the War [Hitler’s Parents]

 A day later, August 5, 1910, Hitler was asked to appear at the local police station in Brigittenau to give a statement.
 Meanwhile, the police had found forged identity papers in Hanisch’s possession that gave his name as Walter Fritz.
 Adolf testified:

 Adolf Hitler, artist, b.
 4-20-1889 in Braunau, resident of Linz, Cath., single, XXth District, registered at 27 Meldemannstrasse, states: “It is not true that I advised Hanisch to register as Walter Fritz, all I ever knew him as was Walter Fritz.
 Since he was indigent, I gave him the pictures I painted, so he could sell them.
 I regularly gave him 50% of the profit.
-For the past approximately two weeks Hanisch has not returned to the hostel and misappropriated my painting Parliament,worth c.
+For the past approximately two weeks Hanisch has not returned to the hostel and misappropriated my painting Parliament, worth c.
 Kronen 50, and a watercolour worth Kronen 9.
 The only document of his that I saw was his workman’s passbook issued to the name Fritz Walter.
 I know Hanisch from the hostel in Meidling, where I once met him.
 Adolf Hitler.”
 (39)

 The trial took place on August 11.
 It was the first time Adolf Hitler was present in a criminal court as a witness.
 His beef with Hanisch, however, had been over the alleged embezzlement, not a false identity.
-That he did testify against Hanisch in the false papers matter was simple retaliation, and his testimony played a material role in the identity count of which Hanisch was convicted and received a seven-day jail sentence.
-But on the embezzlement charge Hanisch had to be acquitted, perhaps because the money trail or its absence could not be proven either way, which raises the suspicion that Hitler may have lied in his statement of August 5.
-Summa summarum, Hitler first engagement in a court of justice included perjury and fraud, not an auspicious beginning to his relation with the law.
+That he did testify against Hanisch in the matter of the false papers was simple retaliation, and his testimony played a material role in the identity count of which Hanisch was convicted and received a seven-day jail sentence.
+But on the embezzlement charge, Hanisch had to be acquitted, perhaps because the money trail or its absence could not be proven either way, which raises the suspicion that Hitler may have lied in his statement of August 5.
+Summa summarum, Hitler first engagement in a court of justice included perjury and fraud, not an auspicious beginning to his relationship with the law.

 By now he sold everything he painted.
 His choice of subjects had always been classically conservative, some might say boring, and this taste remained with him all through his life.
 There are few instances in which his small bourgeois outlook on the world becomes as obvious as in his taste in art, and although he lived in a time that revolutionized the arts, he did not pay any attention.
 He despised or was ignorant of the Secessionist painters, Egon Schiele, Gustav Klimt, or Oskar Kokoschka; he disliked the compositions of Arnold Schönberg, Anton von Webern or Alban Berg, who introduced twelve-tone music and serialism; he never read Rilke, Zweig or Hofmannsthal.
 All his life he remained a captive of the artistic perceptions of the nineteenth century.
 Yet his taste coincided with what the good burghers of Vienna coveted, and so his paintings followed the eternal laws of demand and supply.